liBY900/WEDE502-PART-1/README.md

 Initial content for all key pages, such as product descriptions, company history, and contact information, was gathered.

 August 26, 2025: HTML Structure and File Setup
-The foundational HTML structure for the website was set up.
+The foundational HTML structure for the website set up.
-Initial project files and folders were organized in the local repository.
+Initial project files and folders will be organized in the local repository.

 August 27, 2025: Website Navigation
-The website navigation system was implemented, linking all main pages as defined in the sitemap (Homepage, ShopPage, PaymentPage, ContactPage, and AboutPage).
+The website navigation system will be implemented, linking all main pages as defined in the sitemap (Homepage, ShopPage, PaymentPage, ContactPage, and AboutPage).

 August 30, 2025: Website Testing
 Initial testing of the website's functionality began.
-The focus was on ensuring that all navigation links worked correctly and that the basic page structures loaded without errors.
+The focus will be on ensuring that all navigation links worked correctly and that the basic page structures loaded without errors.

 September 4, 2025: Final Submission
-The project was prepared for final submission, including a review of all implemented features and a final check for any bugs or errors.
+The project will be prepared for final submission, including a review of all implemented features and a final check for any bugs or errors.

 # GITHUB link : https://github.com/liBY900/WEDE502-PART-1.git